limitlessloop/vets.gov-status/scripts/migration_status/VBMStrack1.md

-Provided inherited controls for CSP                      |  Complete     | Operational security tools onboarding completed          | Green       | Early stages of this work Billing and reporting set up                             | Complete    | Team has access to all required tools and environments                 |       | In progress; unsure of comprehensive tools Working session to complete operations handoff with ITOPs         | Yellow     | Don't work w/ ITOPs; unsure of role if ITOPs for migration.
+Provided inherited controls for CSP                      |  Complete     | Operational security tools onboarding completed          | Green       | Early stages of this work Billing and reporting set up                             | Complete    | Team has access to all required tools and environments                 |  Green     | In progress; unsure of comprehensive tools
+Working session to complete operations handoff with ITOPs         | Yellow     | Don't work w/ ITOPs; unsure of role if ITOPs for migration.
 Provisioning checklist 100% completed                 |  No     | Checklist in development by CAS COMPLETED ALL Provisioning Tasks                 | Yellow    | Need clarity of ITOPs role here (if any)